 - 3. If you added @Policy or @Policies JWS annotations in your JWS file, compile and redeploy your Web service as part of the normal iterative development process. - 4.
 When you run the client application that invokes the Web service, specify certain properties to indicate the SSL implementation that your application should use.
-In particular: - To specify the Certicom SSL implementation, use the following properties where trustStore specifies the name of the client-side truststore that contains the list of trusted certificates (one of which should be the server's certificate).
-To disable host name verification, also specify the following property:
+In particular: - To specify the Sun SSL implementation, use the following properties: